SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

 ### Spin Environments

+Projects in Spin are hosted in a Spin **Environment**, which is a collection of nodes and other resources run the Services.

-Spin has two main environments for NERSC users:
+Spin has two main environments and one learning environment for NERSC users:

 * **dev-cattle** is for use with applications which are under development
 * **prod-cattle** is used for production services
+* A third environment named **sandbox** will be used exclusively if you are taking the SpinUp sessions

-During normal development, you will first deploy your application to the development environments, and will copy it to production when ready.
+During normal development, you will use the Rancher CLI to first deploy your application to the development environments, and will copy it to production when ready.
 Currently, NERSC's Infrastructure Services Group (ISG) must approve all applications before they run in the production environment.

-A third environment named **sandbox** will be used exclusively if you are taking the SpinUp sessions.
+!!! info
     The name **cattle** refers to the container *Orchestrator* which we use to manage containers and is part of Rancher.
 Rancher names many of their components with 'Ranch'-themed names, such as 'Longhorn' or 'Wagyu'.
 To read more information on Rancher, please read the [Spin Getting Started Guide overview](/services/spin/getting_started).

 ### Security Requirements

 Note that all applications sent to Spin must follow the NERSC security requirements, which are outlined in the [Spin Best Practices Guide](/services/spin/best_practices).
 If the application breaks one of the security requirements, Spin will refuse to run the application and will print an error, such as in the following example: